Saeedam622/cli/docs/lib/content/using-npm/dependency-selectors.md

 The `:vuln` pseudo selector retrieves data from the registry and returns information about which if your dependencies has a known vulnerability.
 Only dependencies whose current version matches a vulnerability will be returned.
 For example if you have `semver@7.6.0` in your tree, a vulnerability for `semver` which affects versions `<=6.3.1` will not match.

+You can also filter results by certain attributes in advisories.
+Currently that includes `severity` and `cwe`.
+Note that severity filtering is done per severity, it does not include severities "higher" or "lower" than the one specified.

 In addition to the filtering performed by the pseudo selector, info about each relevant advisory will be added to the `queryContext` attribute of each node under the `advisories` attribute.

+Some examples:

+- `:root > .prod:vuln` returns direct production dependencies with any known vulnerability
+- `:vuln([severity=high])` returns only dependencies with a vulnerability with a `high` severity.
+- `:vuln([severity=high],[severity=moderate])` returns only dependencies with a vulnerability with a `high`  or `moderate` severity.
+- `:vuln([cwe=1333])` returns only dependencies with a vulnerability that includes CWE-1333 (ReDoS)

 #### [Attribute Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)